DNA Testing Frequently Asked Questions

 The results of paternity testing are extremely accurate, especially if the testing also involves the mother (see above).
 No paternity test available can claim 100% probability of paternity but this does not mean that they are not accurate.

 We can proudly state that our paternity testing can determine a probability of paternity of over 99.99%.
-Any company claiming that they are ‘100% accurate’ aren’t necessarily lying, but they may be using such wording to be misleading if it is done intentionally.
-Our results ARE about as accurate as it gets, at determining the probably of paternity.
-But it is important to consider the difference between words such as ‘conclusive results’, ‘probability of paternity’ and ‘accuracy’.
+Our results are extremely accurate at determining the probably of paternity.
+However, it is important to consider the difference between words such as ‘conclusive results’, ‘probability of paternity’ and ‘accuracy’.

 To clarify, anywhere that claims that it can give 100% probability of paternity (rather than ‘accuracy’) may be being more than misleading.
 Be sure to look for the percentage of probability as well as the accuracy because all companies will claim to be accurate.

-AlphaBiolabs is a UKAS ISO 17025 accredited laboratory, the sole national body recognised by the government for international quality requirements for laboratories, so you can be assured that we adhere to the highest of standards in the DNA testing industry.
+AlphaBiolabs is a UKAS ISO 17025 accredited laboratory, the sole national body recognised for international quality requirements for laboratories, so you can be assured that we adhere to the highest of standards in the DNA testing industry.

 Are the results confidential?